Visually Prompted Benchmarks Are Surprisingly Fragile: Visual Marker Styles Shuffle Leaderboards

 where the denominator estimates dataset variance and the numerator estimates marker-induced variance.
 Values $R\!\ge\!1$ indicate that changing marker style perturbs accuracy at least as much as resampling the test set itself.
 We find the majority of visual markers show significant differences for at least 1 model, proving that marker style is not cosmetic but consequential. (more details in the Appendix A.)

 \paragraph{Effect on model rankings: } Figures~\ref{fig:rank_marker_da2k} and Figure~\ref{fig:rank_marker_spair} show the model accuracy on the default visual marker (red circle, text at the top) along with the delta in performance seen across 16 different visual markers of varying sizes, shapes, colors, and positions.
-We see that if you change the visual marker, the takeaways about which model is superior can be vastly different.
-Beyond absolute accuracy, marker changes often altered the relative performance of models.
-For example, Llama 4 Scout outperformed Gemini 2.5 Flash under the default red marker for relative depth, but under the blue marker condition their ranks reversed, with Gemini 2.5 Flash scoring as the highest performing model.
+We see that if you change the visual marker, both the absolute accuracy and the relative rankings of models change, which can completely change the overall takeaways.
+For example, Llama 4 Scout outperforms Gemini 2.5 Flash under the default red marker for relative depth, but under the blue marker condition their ranks reverse, with Gemini 2.5 Flash scoring as the highest performing model.
 We also see cases of incredibly large differences in accuracy, such as Llama 4 Scout and InternVL for semantic correspondence, where making the text size of the marker smaller results in a 10+\% drop in accuracy and dropping Llama from rank 3 to rank 6.

-\paragraph{Which visual markers matters most?} Figure~\ref{fig:maker_variance_magnitude_da2k} displays the average magnitude of accuracy difference across each marker for the relative depth task, altering size or label position generally produced larger effects on accuracy than changing color or shape.
-Changing the marker’s color (red to blue) had a large impact on certain models, hinting that those models might be overfit to the color distribution of markers seen in their training or the benchmark (since BLINK’s default is red, some models may have learned to specifically attend to red circles as a prompt cue).
-Changing the marker’s size and shape or changing the text marker from A/B to 1/2 had a measurable but less prominent effect on accuracy.
-Notably, we did not find a single marker style that was universally best or worst for all models.
+\paragraph{Which visual markers matters most?} Figure~\ref{fig:maker_variance_magnitude_da2k} displays the average magnitude of accuracy difference across each marker for the relative depth task, altering text size or label position generally produces larger effects on accuracy, which color and shape of the marker having a less but still noticeable impact.
+Changing the marker’s color (red to blue) has a large impact on certain models, hinting that those models might be overfit to the color distribution of markers seen in their training or the benchmark (since BLINK’s default is red, some models may have learned to specifically attend to red circles as a prompt cue).
+Changing the marker’s size and shape or changing the text marker from A/B to 1/2 has a measurable but less prominent effect on accuracy.
+Notably, there is not a single marker style that was universally best or worst for all models.
 These idiosyncratic responses point to each model having its own biases in visual prompt processing.
+Similar plots for semantic correspondence can be found in the Appendix.